hegerdes/PicDownloader/README.md

 Only Testet on LINUX with Python 3.7

-This provides a script to download all pictues on Minus.
+This provides a script to download all pictures on Minus.
 The website heavy uses JavaScript to prevent downloading.
-So this scripts automatically visits all the channels and downloads the Pics.
+So this script automatically visits all the channels and downloads the Pics.

-Supported are jpg pictures and mp4 video.
+Supports jpg pictures and mp4 video.

-To work all below packages must be installed and the Chrome or Firefox webdriver.
+To work all below packages must be installed from the Chrome or Firefox webdriver.
 The driver must be in your PATH. *(Chrome is much faster)*

 # How to use